scottgriv/Launch-Portals/README.md

 Users can easily ensure that their projects are presented correctly across platforms by checking Open Graph tags and other metadata in real-time.
 Whether you're launching a new app or managing an existing portfolio, Launch Portals helps you maintain control over how your projects appear to the world, enhancing visibility and consistency across the web.

 Feel free to Fork this repo and make it your own.
-Add **Portal** cards with text (with HTML), markdown, photos, files, or links to your work.
+Add **Portal** cards with plaintext (and/or HTML), markdown, photos, files, or links to your work.
 Expand the columns how you see fit, vertically and horizontally.
 The sky is the limit with Launch Portals!

 - Visit the application to see it in action [here](https://https://launchportals.netlify.app/).